 You can find some extra chat with Richard about a BBC transmission of 2001: A Space Odyssey that might well have been tampered with by the ‘Backroom Boys’ here.

 Richard Littler is a designer and a keen historian of the Northern English town of Scarfolk.
 You can find the Scarfolk Council website here and follow them on Twitter at @Scarfolk.
 You can also follow Richard himself at @Richard_Littler.
 You can get The Scarfolk Annual from here.

 Buy A Book!

 You can find much more about BBC Records And Tapes in Tim’s book Top Of The Box, the story behind every single released by BBC Records And Tapes.
 Top Of The Box is available in paperback here or from the Kindle Store here.

-There’s more about Quosh Tropical in the edition of Looks Unfamiliar with Jacqueline Rayner here.
-BBC Records And Tapes’ Off Beat Sound Effects also turned up in the edition of Looks Unfamiliar with Mark Griffiths which you can find here.
+There’s more about Quosh Tropical in the edition of Looks Unfamiliar with Jacqueline Rayner, which you can find here.
+BBC Records And Tapes’ Off Beat Sound Effects also features in the edition of Looks Unfamiliar with Mark Griffiths, which you can find here.

 © Tim Worthington.